MercuriusDream/C99-6502/README.md

 See the [LICENSE](LICENSE) file for licensing terms.

+### Open Source License

+6502_functional_test, Made by Klaus Dormann, and this project's related sources are protected under the GNU GPL Version 3 License.
+For licensing terms, Please see the [README of the 6502_functional_test](tests/6502_functional_test/README.md).

 ## Also

 Thank you for reading this to the very end!
 I wish you a good day (˶˃ ᵕ ˂˶) .ᐟ.ᐟ

-<sub>*Written by a METHYLPHENIDATE-POWERED-YET-LISDEXAMFETAMINE-REQUIRED-YET-ILLEGAL-SO-I-HAVE-TO-SUFFER-WITH-MALADAPTIVE-DAYDREAMING sophomore who really wanted to understand the CS lecture.
-1 a.m., UTC+9. ~~Someone plz get me outta SK~~*</sub>
+<sub>*Written by a CS Sophomore from South Korea, Powered by Methylphenidate Hydrochloride, Which requires Lisdexamfetamine Dimesylate to function, While that being illegal in South Korea. *(Which means, I suffer w/ Maladaptive Daydreaming and Executive Dysfunction.)<br>~~Someone please get me outta SK~~*</sub>